jakelishman/binhbar/template/about/index.md

 # [About me](${about})

+I'm Jake Lishman, a research software developer at IBM Quantum.
+Almost all of [my work is open source][me-gh].
+You'll see me most often as a maintainer of [Qiskit Terra][terra-gh] and a language designer of [OpenQASM 3][oq3].
+These days I primarily work in Python, Rust and C++, but I've written plenty of pure C, Cython, Mathematica and F# in the past as well.

-I'm Jake Lishman, a theoretical physics PhD student in the [Quantum Information][qi] and [Ion Trapping][ions] groups at Imperial College London in the UK, under [Prof.  Florian Mintert][flo] and [Prof. Richard Thompson][richard].
+I did a PhD in the [Quantum Information][qi] and [Ion Trapping][ions] groups at Imperial College London in the UK, under [Prof.  Florian Mintert][flo] and [Prof. Richard Thompson][richard], and am expecting to sit the viva in late October 2022.

-My PhD work has been on making ion-trap gates for quantum computers a little bit closer to reality; I use classical optimal control theory coupled with fast numerical methods to design gates that are robust against real-world errors, even when conditions aren't perfect.
+My PhD work was on making ion-trap gates for quantum computers a little bit closer to reality.
+I used classical optimal control theory coupled with fast numerical methods to design gates that are robust against real-world errors, even when conditions aren't perfect.

-I'm a maintainer and on the admin team of [QuTiP][qutip] ([GitHub page][qutip-gh]), a major quantum simulation library written in Python.
-I have been heavily involved in designing and writing the new data-layer types and multiple dispatch system that will be coming in QuTiP 5.0, in Python, Cython and a little bit of C++.
+I got my start in open-source software working on [QuTiP][qutip] ([GitHub page][qutip-gh]), a major quantum simulation library.
+My most major user-facing contributions were designing and writing the multiple-dispatch system for the new data layer of QuTiP 5, and upgrading our sparse-matrix arthimetic algorithms.
+I was a core admin and maintainer from summer 2020 until July 2021 (when I started at IBM Quantum), and while I remain involved with the project, I'm no longer as active.

 [qi]: https://www.imperial.ac.uk/quantum-engineering-science-technology/research/quantum-information/
 [ions]: http://www.imperial.ac.uk/ion-trapping